SESYNC-ci/leaflet-in-R-lesson/docs/_slides/layers.md

 {:.text-document title="worksheet-1.R"}

-The fine print: RStudio's viewer pane or external window does not always behave the same as a web brower...
+The fine print: Note that RStudio's viewer pane or external window does not always behave the same as a web brower.